 Finding retro ’80s toys is fun, but sometimes, navigating eBay to find action figures in good shape can be a tiny bit frustrating.
-If you’re trying to recreate your childhood, specifically your plastic memories of Masters of the Universe, there’s a slightly easier way to get authentic versions of the He-Man action figures you remember.
+If you’re trying to recreate your childhood, specifically your plastic memories of He Man, Masters of the Universe, there’s a slightly easier way to get authentic versions of the He-Man action figures you remember.
 Starting in January 2021, toymaker Mattel began re-releasing authentic, reproductions of the classic He-Man and the Masters of the Universe action figures from your actual childhood.

 That’s right.
 You can just buy new retro versions of He-Man, Skeletor, Evil-Lyn, Teela, and more!
 Ahead of the new Netflix sequel series — Masters of the Universe: Revelation — here’s our guide to snagging some fantastic retro He-Man action figures, and which ones are maybe going fast.